Pelvic Organ Prolapse Treatment in Arlington & Mansfield, TX

 This is a form of laparoscopic surgery where a surgical robot is used to assist in doing the surgery.
 The surgeon controls the robot from a specialized control panel called a console.
 The surgeon directs the robot’s arms which are inserted through small incisions in the belly.
 A piece of mesh that looks like an upside down “Y” is placed in the body and fixed to the inner wall of the vagina and then attached to the sacrum, which suspends the pelvic organs and provides support so that they no longer fall into the vaginal canal.

-If you have symptoms of pelvic organ prolapse or have recently been diagnosed with pelvic organ prolapse and want to make an appointment with a trusted expert, call our office at (866) 367-8768 or request an appointment online.
+If you have symptoms of pelvic organ prolapse or have recently been diagnosed with pelvic organ prolapse and want to make an appointment with a trusted expert such as Dr. Nuss, call our office at (866) 367-8768 or request an appointment online.